jnozzi/cocoadev.com/markdown/OptimizingWithShark.md

-Shark is one of the CHUD tools, useful for General/OptimizingCocoaCode and of course optimizing many other things as well.
+Shark is one of the CHUD tools, useful for OptimizingCocoaCode and of course optimizing many other things as well.

 Apple's tutorial is at ( http://developer.apple.com/tools/shark_optimize.html )